heathshults/usafb-react/README.md

 Tests should lie in their respected components folder, inside a directory named "tests".
 For the sake of consistency and clarity, we will name each test as {component}.test.js.

-Our tests are using [Jest](https://facebook.github.io/jest/docs/en/getting-started.html#content), [Enzyme](https://github.com/airbnb/enzyme/blob/master/docs/guides/jest.md), and [redux-saga-testing](https://github.com/antoinejaussoin/redux-saga-testing)
+Our tests are using [Jest](https://facebook.github.io/jest/docs/en/getting-started.html#content), [Enzyme](https://github.com/airbnb/enzyme/blob/master/docs/guides/jest.md), and [redux-saga-testing](https://github.com/antoinejaussoin/redux-saga-testing).

+For acceptance test, we are using [Nightmare](https://github.com/segmentio/nightmare).
+If you want to read the article that influenced this project to use nightmare, [click here](https://www.viget.com/articles/acceptance-testing-react-apps-with-jest-and-nightmare).